hyperjumptech/monika/docs/src/pages/guides/status-notification.md

 - Host
 - Number of probes
-- Average response time in the run time
+- Average response time in the last 24 hours
 - Incidents in the last 24 hours
 - Recoveries in the last 24 hours
 - Number of sent notifications in the last 24 hours